 You may feel that the effort you are putting into your studies is not reflected in the grades you are getting.
-You may feel that this can be explained by dyslexia.
 It is not uncommon for students to discover that they have dyslexia while they are in college.
 Dyslexia mainly affects reading and language skills and the effects can range from mild to very severe.
-The sooner dyslexia is spotted, the sooner suitable learning and coping strategies can be employed to minimise its effects.
+The sooner dyslexia is identified, the sooner suitable learning and coping strategies can be employed to minimise its effects.

 Some Characteristics of Dyslexia